SharonLutz/gxgRC/README.md

 ```

 ## Example
-For 1,000 subjects, we generate X1 to have a MAF of 0.2, we generate X2 to have an MAF of 0.2, and to have an association of 0.15 with X1.
-The interaction between X1 and X2 on Y is generated at 0, 0.1 and 0.2.
+For 1,000 subjects, we generate X1 to have a MAF of 0.2 and X2 to have an MAF of 0.2.
+The interaction between X1 and X2 on Y varies from 0, 0.1, to 0.2.

 ```
 gxgRC(n=1000,betaB=0.15,betaI=c(0,0.1,0.2),MAF1=0.2,MAF2=0.2,alpha_level=0.05,plot.pdf=T,